tiagodavi/tcp_distributed_app_elixir/README.md

 ## Running TCP Server on the console.

-To run this open a console and start the server.
+Open a console and start the server.

 ```
 $ iex -S mix